 Material that you donate will be securely stored by the Archive at the Hospital and maintained over time.
 The aim is to make this material available to Archive users researching this period of history, though this will not happen immediately as staff will need to catalogue and store material appropriately and this will take some time.

 In order to donate or to ask for more information please feel free to contact the Archives at the following email address: firstname.lastname@example.org.

-Below, are some examples of the photographs taken by staff during the first national lockdown in March to May 2020.
+Below, are some examples of the photographs taken by staff during the first national lockdown from March to May 2020.